romikforest/runtime-common-library-dicountries/README.md

 (looking in country indexes and using fuzzy search), otherwise it returns the country name from the incoming parameter.

-This function will try to return the country name accordingly the ISO 3166 standard.
+This function will try to return the country name accordingly to the ISO 3166 standard.
 But if a substitution for this name is determined in the file `post_process_country_mapping.json` in the package's data directory that substitution will be returned.